 You can check when your extinguisher was last inspected by looking at the service tag attached to the device.
 As a general rule, your extinguisher should be inspected every 6 months.
 If you’d like to know more about the frequency of tests, please take a look at our website or get in touch with us for a chat.

-One of the most important steps in knowing how to use a fire extinguisher is choosing the right equipment to use on the different types of fire.
+One of the most important steps in knowing how it works is choosing the right equipment to use on the different types of fire.
 In New Zealand, we use a range of different extinguishers for different fires.
-These extinguishers can be identified by a coloured band at the top of the device.
+These extinguishers can be identified by a colored band at the top of the device.

-Check out the following guide to fire extinguishers before you use one on a flame:
+Check out the following guide before you use one :